Magnit: History

+In January 2024, the Federal Antimonopoly Service of Russia approved the purchase by Magnit of 33% of the largest retail chain Samberi in the Far East (the name is formed by merging words in the expression "take it yourself") with a five-year option for the remaining share.

 Finance

-According to the quarterly statements for the second quarter of 2019 dated 25 July 2019, Magnit reported a total revenue of 342.9 billion rubles, with an IFRS 16 adjusted net income of 2.5 billion rubles.
+According to the quarterly statements for the second quarter of 2019, dated 25 July 2019, Magnit reported a total revenue of 342.9 billion rubles, with an IFRS 16-adjusted net income of 2.5 billion rubles.
+In 2022, the company's revenue amounted to 881 billion rubles.

 Management

 Sergey Galitsky served as the CEO of Magnit Group since its establishment and until February 2018.
 In February 2018, Galitsky made the decision to sell the majority of his stake in the company to VTB Bank.
 After the deal, a new board of directors was elected, and a new management team was formed.

 In May 2018 Magnit hired Olga Naumova as CEO.
-As from 26 June 2019, Jan Dunning serves as Magnit’s CEO (succeeding Olga Naumova, who left the company in the second quarter of 2019).
-Dunning also holds the office of the chain’s President, having been appointed on 17 January 2019.
+As from 26 June 2019, Jan Dunning serves as Magnit's CEO (succeeding Olga Naumova, who left the company in the second quarter of 2019).
+Dunning also holds the office of the chain's President, having been appointed on 17 January 2019.

 In-house production facilities

 During the 2015 International Investment Forum in Sochi, Magnit signed an investment agreement for development of an industrial park in Dorozhny village in Krasnodar Krai.
 The park would cover over 236 hectares and have more than 20 tenants, with the amount of investment planned until the end of 2020 totaling at over 40 billion rubles.
-In 2018, operations started at the first production facility – Kubanskiy Kombinat Khleboproduktov (Russian: "Кубанский комбинат хлебопродуктов" – Kuban Cereal Products Factory), one of the largest of its kind in Russia.
-Its output would cover up to 60% of the chain’s demand for pasta, bread, and bakery products.
+In 2018, operations began at the first production facility – Kubanskiy Kombinat Khleboproduktov (Russian: "Кубанский комбинат хлебопродуктов" – Kuban Cereal Products Factory), one of the largest of its kind in Russia.
+Its output would cover up to 60% of the chain's demand for pasta, bread, and bakery products.

 Staff

-As reported by Forbes, Magnit is one of the largest Russian employers, with over 280 thousand employees as of 2017.
+According to Forbes, Magnit is one of the largest Russian employers, with over 280 thousand employees as of 2017, in 2021 Magnit became one of the largest Russian employers (the number of employees was about 316,000 people, the average salary according to the company in 2020 is 38,240 rubles).

+As of 26 July 2019, the company employs 300,000 employees.
+Of these, 78% are women and 22% are men.

+In 2023, the company began a targeted recruitment of employees from other countries, including Uzbekistan, Kyrgyzstan, and India.

+Awards

+From 2011 to 2018, Magnit received the title of "Attractive Employer" from the Superjob.ru award.
+In 2021, Magnit received platinum (the highest) status in the ranking of the best employers according to Forbes.